imtej/Recommendation-System-For-Books/README.md

 ### Project Objective

-- Build and deploy an ML Model (Recommendation System) which takes a book name as input and recommends similar books as per the collaborative ratings of the users.
+- Build and deploy an ML Model (Recommendation System using Collaborative Filtering) which takes a book name as input and recommends similar books as per the collaborative ratings of the users.
 Along with that it also shows the most popular top 50 books as per the ratings of the users.